jtassia/You-Dont-Know-JS/up & going/ch2.md

 };
 ```

-The first function expression assigned to the `foo` variable is called *anonymous* since it has no `name`.
+The first function expression assigned to the `foo` variable is called *anonymous* because it has no `name`.

 The second function expression is *named* (`bar`), even as a reference to it is also assigned to the `x` variable. *Named function expressions* are generally more preferable, though *anonymous function expressions* are still extremely common.